 Whiter eyeballs.
-It may not be the first thing you think of when you get out of bed and start the beautifying process, but you can’t deny that you do want bright, white eyes.
-Eyes put up with a lot, and of all those hours in front of the computer screen and exposure to environmental irritants can lead to dull, yellowish, or reddened eyes.
-But if your solution to less than crystal clear peepers has historically been a squirt of Visine, then it’s time for your eyes to really sparkle.
+It may not be the first thing you think of when you get out of bed and start the beautifying process, but you can’t deny the allure of a bright-eyed gaze.
+Our eyes put up with a lot, and all those hours in front of the computer screen and exposure to environmental irritants can lead to dull, yellowish, or reddened eyes.
+Picture this: You're out for drinks, your outfit is on point, and you're really feeling yourself.
+But as you glance in the bathroom mirror, you're staring at someone who looks, well, tired (or maybe high).

 Ditch your standard eye drops and pick up the ones beauty editors and makeup artists rely on.
 There’s Rohto’s Cooling Eye Drops ($6)—the Japanese redness-relieving drops are a long-time backstage beauty favorite.
 The tingling may be a little off-putting at first, but once you get past the initial shock, your eyes will be sparkling.
 Or try Innoxa’s Blue Drops ($15) from Switzerland, which are actually blue to counteract yellowness.